Kotti/kotti_user_manual/docs/_build/html/_sources/adding_content/custom_content.txt

 Kotti comes with built-in Document, Image, and File content types.
 These are general purpose content types.
-Keeping Kotti simple, with a focus on solid programming for these content types is an important part of the vision for the software.
+Keeping Kotti simple, with a focus on solid programming for these content types, is an important part of the vision for the software.

 Add-ons are smaller software components that augment the base Kotti system.
 Add